 To sum up our Sandringham garden design project in 2 words – ‘pure joy’!
-We loved every minute of bringing this garden to life.
+We loved every minute of bringing this garden design to life.

 Our wonderful clients had very definite ideas of what they wanted to achieve from their garden, separating into distinct areas for welcoming guests, entertaining, relaxation and plenty of open space for the kids.